- Last updated:

 Council looks after all plants and shrubs on council-controlled land including roads, pathways and parks.

 It is accepted that residents mow and edge the grass on the nature strip beside their property, and a permit is not required to do so.
+Council is very appreciative of residents and community members who carry out maintenance of these areas.
+It also enables councils resources to be allocated to front line services.

 On road reserves, footpaths and nature strips under council control you need a permit to: